CalinRadoni/CalinRadoni.github.io/src/content/blog/Astro_Get_Started_container.md

 ## Scripts

-I use scripts like the following to develop [https://calinradoni.github.io/](https://calinradoni.github.io/).
-See those scripts in the [CalinRadoni.github.io](https://github.com/CalinRadoni/CalinRadoni.github.io) repository.
+I use scripts **like** the following to develop [https://calinradoni.github.io/](https://calinradoni.github.io/).
+The most up to date scripts are in the `Astro` directory from [github.com/CalinRadoni/Scripts](https://github.com/CalinRadoni/Scripts) repository.

 ### Run Astro's development server